phisad/sose20-deep-nlp/docs/materials/1setup.md

 # Setting up PyTorch

 Installing PyTorch on your own computer should be quite straightforward.
+The recommended way is to install it using an Anaconda environment.
 There are instructions here: https://pytorch.org/get-started/locally/

-It seems that there may be problems in installing PyTorch on Windows.
 If you run into problems which are difficult to solve, you can also use Google Colaboratory: https://colab.research.google.com/notebooks/welcome.ipynb It can be set up to install PyTorch.
 See the instructions below.

-Another option on Windows is to install PyTorch via Anaconda.
-Instructions for installation are here: https://conda.io/docs/user-guide/install/windows.html If you would like a 3.x version of Python, you should select it explicitly during Anaconda installation, since the default version is 2.7.
+You should use a 3.x version of Python since Python 2 is not supported anymore.
 Through Anaconda, it is straightforward to install PyTorch and other libraries.
 You can also start Jupyter Notebooks from its interface.

 # Setting up Jupyter Notebooks